NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/hyperbitcoinization-de.md

 Translation by J.O.G.

-Read in <a href="http://nakamotoinstitute.org/mempool/hyperbitcoinization/">English</a> and <a href="http://nakamotoinstitute.org/mempool/hyperbitcoinization/es/">Spanish</a>
+Read in <a href="http://nakamotoinstitute.org/mempool/hyperbitcoinization/">English</a>, <a href="http://nakamotoinstitute.org/mempool/hyperbitcoinization/es/">Spanish</a> and <a href="http://nakamotoinstitute.org/mempool/hyperbitcoinization/ru/">Russian</a>